Enjoy a Hands-on Weaving Retreat with Handwoven and Little Looms!

 Whether you yearn to learn a new technique or develop your existing weaving skills, we have something for you in this all-inclusive weaving retreat.
 To build your custom three-day workshop schedule, you’ll choose from a variety of options, including:

-- 2-day intensives
+- 3-day and 2-day intensives

 - 1-day focused courses